Frequently Asked Questions

 People work with me for varying numbers of sessions.

-Will you offer sessions to my child?
+do you offer sessions to children?

-Do you allow billing through insurance companies?
+Do you bill through insurance companies?

 No, I do not bill through medical insurance companies.
 Insurance companies use 'illness' language, and indeed they often require therapy/coaching to be described in this way, for them to agree to cover the costs (e.g. The language they use will imply that you to have a 'disorder', 'diagnosis', or 'condition' that they describe as needing 'treatment from' or 'fixing by' a psychologist).